leovantoji/Deep-Learning-Nanodegree/README.md

   ```
 - **Amazon CloudWatch service** provides a user interface through which we can examine various logs generated during training.
 This can be useful when diagnosing errors.
 - The `attach` method can be used to create an `Estimator` object which is attached to an already completed training job.
+- Creating a hyperparameter tuning job using the low level approach requires us to describe 2 different things.
+  - Define a training job that will be used as the **base** job for the hyperparameter tuning task.
+This training job description is almost exactly the same as the standard training job description except that instead of specifying HyperParameters we specify Static HyperParameters - which are the hyperparameters that we do **not** want to change in the various iterations.
+  - Describe the tuning job.